 After making sure you have the best possible interest rate on your loans, create a plan for paying them off as aggressively as your finances allow.

-"It's not necessarily something you have to get rid of, but you should have a plan in place, and you should be paying it down faster than the loan company wants you to," says Merrick.
-"Don't just pay the minimum if you can afford to pay more — double it if you can — and aim to pay a lump sum towards the debt once or twice a year.
+"You should be paying your loans down faster than the loan company wants you to," says Merrick.
+"Don't just pay the minimum if you can afford to pay more — double it if you can — and aim to pay a lump sum toward the debt once or twice a year.
 You'll reduce the timeline of your loan, the interest over the life of the loan, and save yourself money."

 But what about retirement savings versus debt?
-When it comes to taking priority the answer is retirement, but only by a bit.
+When it comes to deciding which takes priority, the answer is retirement — but only by a bit.

 But we get it.
 Carrying student loan debt into your late 30s and early 40s can be a mental and emotional burden you want to dump.
 But panicking and trying to wipe it out at once can lead to bigger mistakes.
 Merrick says she talks to people all the time who tell her they cashed in retirement savings — such as an IRA — to pay a student loan (or credit card) debt.
 That's a big mistake, she says, both in terms of potential fees and future taxes.
 As with all things, savvy planning and goal-setting is key.